veloren/book/src/contributors/translators/game-translation.md

 Please, contact the translation team, either on Discord or through an issue on GitLab.
 We will review your permissions and help you resolve the issue.

+### Some of the text characters are missing or displayed incorrectly

+Please, raise an issue on GitLab to add the missing characters to the game fonts for your language.